-If you do not have Medicaid, Supplemental Security Income or a Medicare Savings Program, you can apply for help paying for your Medicare drug benefit through the Social Security Administration using either the agency's print or online application.
+If you do not have Medicaid, Supplemental Security Income or a Medicare Savings Program, you can apply for help paying for Medicare Part D through the Social Security Administration using either the agency's print or online application.
+To apply online visit www.socialsecurity.gov.
 This application can also enroll you in the Medicare Savings Program, which helps pay your Medicare costs.
 To be sure you get all the benefits you qualify for, complete the entire Extra Help application, even if you do not think you qualify for Extra Help.

 Even if you qualify for Extra Help in paying for Medicare drug costs, you must choose a private plan offering Medicare drug coverage in your area in order to get the Medicare prescription drug benefit.